Lifelong Learning Community at Otterbein

 Benefits of the Lifelong Learning Community Membership Include:

-Admission to special events with President John Comerford, experts and writers visiting campus
+- Invitation to special Otterbein University events with President John Comerford, experts, authors, and notable campus visitors.

-Otterbein Summer Theatre: Discounted matinee performances during the summer of 2020 with opportunities to meet the actors, directors and playwright.
+- Otterbein Summer Theatre: Discounted matinee performances with opportunities to meet the actors, directors and playwright.

-Friends of the Courtright Memorial Library: Discounted rate of $5 to become a member (regularly $20).
+- Friends of the Courtright Memorial Library: Discounted rate of $5 to become a member (regularly $20).
 This applies to new memberships, or those who are not currently Friends of the Library.
-Contact the Library for more information.
+Learn more about the Friends of the Library.

 Volunteering & Presenting Opportunities